 4) Develop race and gender equity goals for our company demographics-- and a scorecard to track them.

-Careers in STEM and computer science continue to be in high demand, which is why it’s so important for students to get high quality STEM education, starting in elementary school.
+Careers in STEM and computer science continue to be in high demand, which is why it’s so important for students to get high quality STEM education opportunities, starting in elementary school.
 Despite efforts to make STEM a priority in school, research shows that discrimination and implicit bias persists in education, especially in STEM and computer science.
 These factors contribute to lower graduation rates for Black and minority students as well as an underrepresentation of minorities in STEM and computer science careers.

 We take our responsibility of advocating for diversity in STEM very seriously and we believe it starts with examining inequities in STEM and the systems that perpetuate them.
-We are in a unique position to work with students and educators to help counteract this through addressing things like implicit bias.
+We are in a unique position to work with students and educators to help counteract this through addressing things like implicit bias in education.
 Although we understand that addressing bias in STEM is not enough to counteract the structural racism in education and overall society, we believe it’s a step in the right direction.

 According to data from the Pew Research Center, Black and Hispanic people and women continue to be underrepresented in the STEM workforce.
 Why is this?
 There could be a number of reasons, but one area of research points to a lack of learning opportunities for black and other minority students.
 Research shows that students in high-poverty, predominantly Black and Hispanic neighborhoods have far fewer resources and less access to advanced placement STEM classes.
 Lack of educational opportunity accompanies the other challenges that come from generations of racist policies: housing, healthcare, and food security (just to name a few).

-Commonly referred to as the “achievement gap”, this lack of opportunity results in a disparity in test scores between white students and their Black and Hispanic peers.
+Commonly referred to as the “achievement gap”, this lack of option and educational opportunity results in a disparity in test scores between white students and their Black and Hispanic peers.
 This gap exists across subjects, but it is especially prevalent in STEM and computer science.
 According to a survey done by OnPoint Radio of their listeners, 95% of respondents say they see an achievement gap in their school districts.